Fred Ottman

-Fred Alex Ottman (born August 10, 1957) is an American retired professional wrestler.
-He worked for the World Wrestling Federation from 1989 to 1993 under the ring names Tugboat and Typhoon.
+Fred Alex Ottman (born August 10, 1956) is an American retired professional wrestler.
+He worked for the World Wrestling Federation (later WWE) from 1989 to 1993 under the ring names Tugboat and Typhoon.
 As the former, he played a key babyface ally of Hulk Hogan.
 As the latter, he turned heel to form The Natural Disasters with Earthquake and held the WWF Tag Team Championship.

-In 1993, he debuted as The Shockmaster in World Championship Wrestling and immediately fell over, losing his mask on live television while his teammates broke character and laughed.
+In 1993, Ottman debuted as The Shockmaster in World Championship Wrestling and immediately fell over, losing his mask on live television while his teammates broke character and laughed.
 This botch hurt his career, and is now generally regarded as the worst debut in wrestling history, but he was able to capitalize on its notoriety after his in-ring retirement.

+On April 19, 2025, Ottman, as Typhoon, was inducted into the WWE Hall of Fame Class of 2025 alongside Earthquake as The Natural Disasters.

 Professional wrestling career

 Early career (1984–1988)

 Ottman was trained by Boris Malenko and got his start as Sigfried the Giant in February 1985, for Championship Wrestling from Georgia.
 He later wrestled for Texas All-Star Wrestling and the Continental Wrestling Association as Big Bubba.
+He wrestled as Big Bubba in 1986 and 1987 in Memphis for Jerry Jarrett's CWA wrestling where he teamed with Goliath as the Downtown Connection and was initially managed by Downtown Bruno.